 But if low interest rates still don’t tip the scales on your decision to enter the property market, perhaps the information below will.

 The main reason many renters feel they can’t afford to purchase a home has to do with saving for a down payment.
 But there are many solutions available today that can help first-time buyers with their down payments.

 Many lenders will allow for a gifted or borrowed down payment.
 And of those lenders that will not provide this alternative, many offer cash-back options that can be used as a down payment.

 Better yet, there are programs available from some financial institutions where they will offer a “free down payment” or a “flex down”.
 Of course, you will end up paying about 1% more in your interest rate, but the program will help you get in the homeownership door and start accumulating equity earlier.
 The only catch, however, is that you must remain with the original lender for the full initial five-year term or else you’ll have to pay the down payment back.

-And last year, a $5,000 increase was made to the RRSP Home Buyers’ Plan, meaning first-time homebuyers can now withdraw up to $25,000 from their RRSPs for a down payment – tax- and interest-free.
+Under the RRSP Home Buyers’ Plan, first-time homebuyers can withdraw up to $25,000 from their RRSPs for a down payment – tax- and interest-free.